-A complaint by a consumer to a Code Subscriber concerning any act or omission by a Subscriber in relation to a subscriber's product, service or a matter relating to personal privacy information.
+A complaint by a consumer to a Code Subscriber concerning any act or omission by a Subscriber in relation to a subscriber's product or service if it relates to personal privacy information.
 An act or omission includes offering, withholding, providing and administering a subscriber's service.
 Consumers may complain about the use or management of a Subscriber's service by their customers.
 They may also complain about the failure or refusal of a Subscriber to provide a service where there is an obligation to do so.